 OPTION C: Try to nab a “spontaneous booking” a day or two in advance

 A little known secret is the Ochsenbraterei actually has special tables they release a day or two before the actual dates that you can book instantly online.
-They call these their “Spontan-Kontingent” and you can find them through the “Spontan-Kontingent” tab on the GERMAN version of the Reservation page here.
-This is probably the best way to secure a last-minute table.
+They call these their “Spontanreservierungen” and they can be booked through the main reservation portal – some things to note:

 13. Paulaner Festzelt